-Spill Shall mean the release, accidental or otherwise, of any material not normally released in the Town's wastewater system, which by virtue of its volume concentration or physical or chemical characteristics creates a hazard to the Town's wastewater system, its operation or personnel.
+Bourne Board of Sewer Commissioners Interim Sewer Use Rules and Regulations August 30, 2022 released in the Town's wastewater system, which by virtue of its volume concentration or physical or chemical characteristics creates a hazard to the Town's wastewater system, its operation or personnel.
 Such characteristics shall include, but are not limited to, volatile, explosive, toxic, or otherwise unacceptable materials.